wpilibsuite/allwpilib/tunable/doc/cpp.md

 Keep critical sections short.
 The mutex is global and `Update()` holds it across backend work, custom getters/setters, complex updates, and callbacks, so contention can delay both the worker and the robot loop.
 Do not wait for I/O or another thread while holding it.
 If these functions also acquire application locks, use a consistent order with the update mutex to avoid deadlock.

 For a high-rate worker, use `std::atomic` for scalar handoff, an atomic immutable snapshot such as `std::atomic<std::shared_ptr<const Config>>` for compound state, or a queue consumed by the main loop.
-Have the worker access that handoff rather than the `wpi::Tunable` itself.
+Have the worker access that handoff rather than the `wpi::tunable::Tunable` itself.
 Apply queued worker changes to the tunable on the main thread and publish tuned values back through the atomic snapshot.
 This avoids a global registry lock in the worker hot path at the cost of up to one robot-loop iteration of latency.

 Polling and mutability options do not change this contract. `ALWAYS_GET` controls backend polling and `isMutable = false` prevents remote writes; neither synchronizes the value.
 Callbacks run on the thread that invokes `Update()`, normally the main robot thread.
 Concurrent `Update()` calls serialize, but calling it from a worker changes callback thread affinity and is not a replacement for a safe handoff.